Cree community of Chisasibi aims to return to its roots through gardening programs

 The survey also found access to some basic nutritious foods was limited in some Cree communities, although improving.
 Food insecurity is linked to all kinds of health issues, including higher rates of diabetes.

 The JBES students planted tomatoes, potatoes, cucumbers, lettuce, carrots, peas, green peppers and beets and other vegetables with the help of horticultural students from McGill University, who spent 3 weeks holding training workshops.
-Over the summer months, three local students were hired to care for the plants, including 15-year-old Christina Pechanos.
+Over the summer months, three local students were hired to care for the plants, including 15-year-old Christina Pachano.

-"They trained me in how to cut the plants, how to take care of them, how to water them, how to measure the pH levels," said Pechanos.
+"They trained me in how to cut the plants, how to take care of them, how to water them, how to measure the pH levels," said Pachano.
 "Before I worked at the greenhouse I didn't like living in Chisasibi, [but] I really liked taking care of the plants.
 It won't be that bad to work in Chisasibi."

 The program will continue to grow some produce in the winter months, utilizing some space in the school's classrooms.